Sharesale

 s_bukley / Shutterstock.com

-The president of the Casting Society of America, Richard Hicks said that a search of new has become very problematic.
-“I went to see a ,” he told Entertainment Weekly “and four casting directors were sitting around talking about, ‘What’s up with all the Brits and Australian actors snagging all the leads?’”
+The president of the Casting Society of America, Richard Hicks said that a search of new talent has become very problematic.
+“I went to see a movie,” he told Entertainment Weekly “and four casting directors were sitting around talking about, ‘What’s up with all the Brits and Australian actors snagging all the leads?’”

 ‘What’s up with all the Brits and Australian actors snagging all the leads?’”